ARTISTIC – A FEW MILESTONES

 1985 – The first Blah show, Battlefield – inspired by Jeff Nuttall’s book Bomb Culture and a very large record collection.
 Youth workers liked it and we did a youth centre tour.

-1987 – The House That Jack Built the first of ten shows the playwright Mike Kenny (included on list of top ten living playwrights in the Independent on Sunday 2003) has written for us so far.
-He is a big influence on the Blahs.
+1987 – The House That Jack Built, the first of 11 shows that playwright Mike Kenny (included on list of top ten living playwrights in the Independent on Sunday 2003) has written for the Blahs.

 1991 – A Winter’s Tale by Shakespeare adapted for a primary school audience and our first piece of participatory theatre merging the play and workshop.

 1996 – Stuck by Mike Kenny, the story of the Siamese twins Chang and Eng – short listed for Writer’s Guild Best Children’s Play.